Primechain/primechain-api-docs/docs/usecases/invoice_discounting.md

 The corporate pays the amount to the relevant investor and receives the asset (invoice) from the investor.

 ### Step 8:
-The corporate then sends the asset (invoice) to the burn address `1XXXXXXXM4XXXXXXiqXXXXXXdyXXXXXXc7qCdr`
+The corporate then sends the asset (invoice) to the burn address.

 ## 4. Overview of roles